 Photo Credits: Traveller Bidur Vlog

 Saved the best for the last, Bhavli Waterfall is the most attractive place NOT TO BE MISSED if you are already at Igatpuri during monsoons.
 Just 10.5 Km from the Igatpuri railway station, Or 9 Km from the Highway is ‘Bhavali Dam & Waterfall‘.
-2 beautiful waterfall adjacent at just a kilometer distance from each other on the same village route, safe to explore with the family.
-These waterfall are multi-level deep inside a beautiful village.
+Two beautiful waterfalls are adjacent at just a kilometer distance from each other on the same village route, making them safe to explore with the family.
+These waterfalls are multi-level, deep inside a beautiful village.

-Many people just stop by at the very first waterfall which is more crowded as they do not know about the other one ahead of the same.
+Many people just stop by the very first waterfall, which is more crowded, as they do not know about the other one ahead of it.

 Bhavali Waterfall Videos

-- Gavhande Waterfall: Gavhande Waterfall is a little ahead of Bhavali Dam Waterfall at about 7 Kilometers which takes about 15 minutes.
-I can say this is still not much explored and famous like Bhavali waterfall.
-Exploring this attraction from distance is recommended as reaching the waterfall base to enjoy it like Bhavali is bit tough, Especially during heavy monsoons.
+- Gavhande Waterfall: Gavhande Waterfall is a little ahead of Bhavali Dam Waterfall at about 7 kilometers, which takes about 15 minutes.
+I can say this is still not as well explored and famous as Bhavali waterfall.
+Exploring this attraction from a distance is recommended, as reaching the waterfall base to enjoy it like Bhavali is a bit tough, Especially during heavy monsoons.

-- Kapareshwar Mahadev Temple: Kapareshwar Mahadev Temple is small temple below cave at 3.2 Kilometer distance from Igatpuri Railway Station that takes about 12 minutes by vehicle and is located inside Talegaon village.
-If you are already out for sightseeing and on Mumbai Agra Highway (The Main Highway Road From which major Sightseeing tour are done) you can walk to this temple which will be just 1.5 Km distance and takes about 20 to 30 minutes.
+- Kapareshwar Mahadev Temple: Kapareshwar Mahadev Temple is a small temple below a cave at 3.2 kilometers from Igatpuri Railway Station that takes about 12 minutes by vehicle and is located inside Talegaon village.
+If you are already out for sightseeing and on the Mumbai-Agra Highway (The Main Highway Road From which major Sightseeing tours are done), you can walk to this temple, which is just 1.5 Km away and takes about 20 to 30 minutes.

-From Highway via car, same location (i.e Shiva Temple) will take about 7 to 10 minutes (2.3 Kilometer) via Talegaon dam road walking Trekking Locations Near Mumbai.
-Park your vehicle at suitable area of narrow village road and start walking bypass the Dam.
+From the highway via car, the same location (i.e., Shiva Temple) will take about 7 to 10 minutes (2.3 kilometers) via Talegaon dam road walking Trekking Locations Near Mumbai Park your vehicle at a suitable area of the narrow village road and start walking, bypassing the Dam.

-The main attraction of this temple is the little cave which is just about 7 to 10 meters in depth under which there is a ‘Shiva Linga’.
-On top of this Shiva Linga is continuous flow of fresh water through the vessel which connected via a pipe to a bottle which collects fresh rain water from above the cave all the time in Monsoon.
+The main attraction of this temple is the little cave, which is just about 7 to 10 meters in depth and under which there is a ‘Shiva Linga’.
+On top of this Shiva Linga is a continuous flow of fresh water through the vessel, which is connected via a pipe to a bottle that collects fresh rainwater from above the cave all the time in the monsoon.
 It is a beautiful & serene place to explore.
-A tiny waterfall (Which becomes fully forced one during heavy rain) keep flowing above the cave which makes this cave look really awesome.
+A tiny waterfall (Which becomes a fully forced one during heavy rain) keeps flowing above the cave, which makes this cave look really awesome.

-Important Note Before You Plan Kapareshwar Shiva Temple Visit: This is a Hindu place of worship located on a small Hillock of Talegaon Village.
-It has a compulsory walking trek of 5 to 10 minutes on uneven muddy road and one need to reach till the temple by climbing this hillock trek with no other options.
+Important Note Before You Plan Kapareshwar Shiva Temple Visit: This is a Hindu place of worship located on a small Hillock in Talegaon Village.
+It has a compulsory walking trek of 5 to 10 minutes on an uneven, muddy road, and one needs to reach the temple by climbing this hillock trek with no other options.

-Strongly NOT RECOMMENDED for aged and those having walking and climbing problems, leg joints problems etc. Keep a note that the road conditions from Highway are not good and roads are Non-Concrete.
-Vehicles do not reach till temple.
-Recommend to wear sports shoes or any Non-Slippery rainy shoes easy to climb and trek.
+Strongly NOT RECOMMENDED for the elderly and those having walking and climbing problems, leg joint problems, etc. Keep in mind that the road conditions on Highway 1 are not good and the roads are not concrete.
+Vehicles do not reach the temple.
+I recommend wearing sports shoes or any Non-Slippery rainy shoes that are easy to climb and trek in.